d-protsenko/tutorials/quickstart/how_to_start.md

 Our Actor will keep the list of items in memory (as it's private field) and gives access to the list.
 It'll have two handlers (methods): to retrieve the whole list and to add a new item.

-Note in this case the Actor is the owner of the items list.
+Note in this case the Actor is the _owner_ of the items list.
 All operations over the list should be performed through this Actor.

 #### Write exceptions

-Typically each actor has it's own exception type throwing from its methods.
+Typically each actor has it's own exception type thrown from its methods.

 Rename `ItemsFeature/ItemsActor/src/main/java/info/smart_tools/examples/items/items_feature/items_actor/exception/ItemsActorException.template` into `ItemsActorException.java` and fill it with the content.